WGBH-MLA/AAPB2/app/views/override/help/contribute.md

 5. Receive Back Your Physical Media and Digital Files

 **Contact**: For any questions about working with the American Archive of Public Broadcasting you can email: aapb_submissions@wgbh.org.

+**Submitting Digital Material**
+The AAPB also welcomes pre-digitized and born-digital programming.
+Again, submitting your materials to the AAPB means they become even more discoverable and accessible to researchers, the public, and archival producers interested in licensing your content.
+They will also be preserved at the Library of Congress.
+To submit your digital programming, simply follow steps 1 - 3 above, then ship your materials to us on a hard drive.
+We can also explore transferring them through cloud-sharing services

 ### <p align="center">Learn More About the AAPB and the Digital Preservation Project</p>